innahunchenko/coffee-shop-microservices/README.md

 This infrastructure setup uses Bicep to deploy various resources and services for the Coffee Shop app on Azure.

-1.Azure Container Apps: Deploys microservices such as Auth, Catalog, Ordering, ShoppingCart, and API Gateway.
+1. Azure Container Apps: Deploys microservices such as Auth, Catalog, Ordering, ShoppingCart, and API Gateway.
 These services are containerized using Docker for easy deployment and scalability.
 2. SQL Server: Hosts the main relational database (coffeeshop-sqldb) for storing catalog, user and order data.
 3. PostgreSQL: Manages the shopping cart data (shoppingcart-db-postgresql).
 4. Azure Service Bus: Handles message queuing and communication between microservices (e.g., for order processing).